High-Density Ultracold Neutron Source for Low-Energy Particle Physics Experiments

-We distinguish two categories of UCN source: ``flux sources" delivering a high particle current, and ``density sources" characterized by high numbers of stored neutrons per unit volume.
-High densities are achieved by equilibrating high UCN production rate densities against low total loss rates.
-Since production and loss are energy-dependent, the energy spectrum of stored UCN at saturated equilibrium can vary greatly between sources and different operating conditions.
-This also impacts UCN storage and transfer \cite{Bison:2016huy}: because low-energy UCN are less affected by important loss channels, long time constants are characteristic of soft UCN spectra.
-Technical details such as material choices and mechanical tolerances strongly impact UCN loss.
+We distinguish two categories of UCN source: ``flux sources" delivering high particle current, and ``density sources" characterized by high numbers of stored neutrons per unit volume\textemdash especially \textit{in-situ}, i.e., within the source itself.
+High \textit{in-situ} densities build up over time, equilibrating high UCN production rate densities against low total loss rates.
+Losses at material boundaries depend on UCN energy, through both the wall-interaction frequency and energy-dependent penetration into wall materials.
+Other losses, most importantly $\beta$ decay (loss rate $\Gamma_\beta \approx 0.0011\,$s$^{-1}$) and capture on nuclei in the bulk of storage volumes, are effectively energy-independent.
+Stored UCN spectra thus evolve in time, and can vary greatly between sources and different operating conditions.
+Technical choices such as materials and mechanical tolerances (gaps) strongly impact UCN loss.

-Superfluid helium is the only production medium within which UCN loss can, in principle, be arbitrarily reduced to approach the natural limit imposed by $\beta$ decay.
-The dominant UCN production channel is ``conversion" of a cold neutron with $0.89\,$nm wavelength, which transfers nearly its entire energy and momentum to the superfluid by creating a single phonon.
-The known UCN production cross-section and wavelength dependence \cite{BAKER200367,SCHMIDTWELLENBURG2009259} result in an approximately isotropic distribution of wavevectors $\bm{\mathrm{k}}$ \cite{Lam95}, and a differential energy spectrum scaling as $\sqrt{E}dE \propto|\bm{\mathrm{k}}|^2d|\bm{\mathrm{k}}|$ \cite{GOLUB1977337}.
-Absorption losses are entirely absent in $^4$He, while $^3$He is a strong neutron absorber.
-Up-scattering out of the UCN energy range is negligible at temperatures $T \lesssim0.6\,$K \cite{golub1979storage}.
+Superfluid $^4$He is the only production medium within which UCN loss can, in principle, be arbitrarily reduced to approach the natural limit imposed by $\Gamma_\beta$.
+The main UCN production channel is ``conversion" of a cold neutron with $8.9\,$\AA~wavelength, which transfers nearly its entire energy and momentum to the superfluid by creating a single phonon.
+The known UCN production cross-section and wavelength dependence \cite{BAKER200367,SCHMIDTWELLENBURG2009259} give an approximately isotropic distribution of wavevectors $\bm{\mathrm{k}}$ \cite{Lam95}, and a differential kinetic-energy spectrum scaling as $\sqrt{E_\text{k}}dE_\text{k} \propto|\bm{\mathrm{k}}|^2d|\bm{\mathrm{k}}|$ \cite{GOLUB1977337}.
+Absorption losses are entirely absent in $^4$He, whereas $^3$He at a relative concentration $x_3$ induces a capture loss rate $\Gamma_3 = 2.4\times 10^7x_3\,$s$^{-1}$ \cite{nEDM:2019qgk}.
+Up-scattering out of the UCN energy range is given by $\Gamma_T \approx 0.008\,T^7\,$s$^{-1}$ \cite{golub1979storage,Leung:2015gba}, with $\Gamma_T \ll \Gamma_\beta$ for $T\lesssim0.6\,$K.